Characterisation of Meyer sets via the Freiman--Ruzsa theorem: Quasicrystals

-A \emph{lattice} in $\RR^d$ is a subgroup of $\RR^d$ that is both relatively dense and (uniformly) discrete.
-For the purposes of this paper, we define a \emph{cut-and-project} sets in $\RR^d$ to be the sets of the form
+A \emph{lattice} in $\RR^d$ is a subgroup of $\RR^d$ that is both relatively dense and (uniformly) discrete, or equivalently a subgroup of $\RR^d$ generated by $d$ linearly independent vectors.
+For a more detailed discussion, see e.g.{} \cite[Sec.{} 3]{TaoVu-book}.
+For the purposes of this paper, we define \emph{cut-and-project} sets in $\RR^d$ to be the sets of the form